dzumii/Africa-Agility/README.md

-# Notebooks for Africa Agility Girls In Tech Bootcamp Cohort 6
+# Notebooks for claases taught at Africa Agility Girls In Tech Bootcamp Cohort 6